trivago/gollum/docs/filters/regexp.rst

 ----------

 **FilterExpression**
   Defines the expression to use when filtering messages.
+Messages matching this pattern are passed.
+Empty string by default.
+**FilterExpressionNot**
+  Defines the expression to use when filtering messages.
+Messages not matching this pattern are passed.
 Empty string by default.

 Example
 -------